Genus plc – Annual report – 30 June 2022

 Determination of fair values – biological assets

 IAS 41 ‘Agriculture’ requires us to show the carrying value of biological assets in the Group Balance Sheet.
-We determine this carrying value according to IAS 41’s provisions and show the net valuation movement in the income statement.
+We determine this carrying value according to IAS 41’s provisions and show the net valuation movement in the Income Statement.
 There are important differences in how we value our bovine and porcine assets, as explained below.

 Porcine – the fair value of porcine biological assets includes the animals we own entirely and our retained interest in the genetics of animals we have sold under royalty arrangements.
 The fair value of animals we own is calculated using the animals’ average live weights, plus a premium where we believe that their genetics make them saleable.
 We base the live weight value and the genetic premium on recent transaction prices we have achieved.
 The significant assumptions in determining fair values are the breeding animals’ expected life, the percentage of production animals that are saleable as breeding animals and the expected sales prices.
 For our retained interest in the genetics of animals sold under royalty contracts, we base the initial fair value on the fair values we achieved in recent direct sales of similar animals, less the amount we received upfront for the carcass element.
 We then remeasure the fair value of our retained interest at each reporting date.
 The significant assumption in determining the fair value of the retained interest is the animals’ expected life.
+The assumptions used include any expected impact of the COVID-19 pandemic.

 We value the pigs in our pure line herds, which are the repository of our proprietary genetics, as a single unit of account.
 We do this using a discounted cash flow model, applied to the herds’ future outputs at current prices.
-The significant assumptions we make are the number of future generations attributable to the current herds, the fair value prices we achieve on sales, the animals’ expected useful lifespan and productivity, and the discount rate.
+The significant assumptions we make are the number of future generations attributable to the current herds, the fair value prices we achieve on sales, the animals’ expected useful lifespan and productivity, and the risk-adjusted discount rate.

 To manage commercial risk, a very large part of our porcine business model involves selling pigs to farmers (‘multipliers’) who produce piglets on farms we neither manage nor control.
 We have the option, but not the obligation, to buy the offspring at slaughter market value plus a premium.
 Because the offspring have superior genetics, we can then sell them to other farmers at a premium.